Photo by Volunteer Photographer David Staff

 - Seal openings around decks, porches, foundations, and attic vents with strong wire mesh.

 - Respect wildlife by observing them quietly from a distance.
 Use binoculars or a camera lens for a closer look.

 - Never feed wild animals.
-Keep any food or trash properly contained.
+Keep all food and trash properly contained.

 - Always keep your pets on a leash and pick up after them.
-This keeps both your pets, and wildlife, safe from attacks and the spread of disease.
+This keeps you, your pets, and wildlife, safe from attacks and the spread of disease.

 Infant, Injured, and Nuisance Wildlife

 For help with found animals, common wildlife problems, identifying animals, finding local wildlife rehabilitators, and more, visit www.WildlifeIllinois.org.

 All Illinois wildlife is protected by law (with the exception of a few non-native species from Europe).
 Handling or trapping wildlife requires a permit issued by the Illinois Department of Natural Resources: Conservation law, permits for trapping nuisance wildlife, and more.